 As 2024 unfolds, the New Zealand property market is a confluence of challenges and opportunities for developers.
 The mix of data presents a complex picture, making it difficult to discern a clear market direction.
-This update aims to distill key facts, offering insights to navigate the shifting sands of the property development sector.
+This update aims to distil key facts, offering insights to navigate the shifting sands of the property development sector.

 A Surge in House Price Expectations

-A notable rebound in housing confidence signals rising expectations for house price increases, especially pronounced in Auckland.
+A notable rebound in housing confidence signals rising expectations for house price increases, especially in Auckland.
 This trend, captured in the ASB housing confidence report for the three months leading to January 2024, hints at a broader national optimism.
 It suggests we might be on the cusp of recovery and growth, moving away from the recent downturn.

 Listings Reach All-time High